 See all of the cracks in the pie dough?
 Don’t freak out!
 The dough is very crumbly, but quite forgiving.
 Simply press the cracks in the pastry together, as if it were modeling clay.

 Once any cracks are fixed, lift the overhanging edges and press them into a decorative edge.
 In my experience, the edge pieces want to fall apart unless I use a heavier hand to squeeze them into

 The plain edge can either be left as is or coaxed into a more decorative edge.

 The best gluten free pie crust is now ready to be filled and baked!

 I’ve included many more helpful tips and tricks for using this gluten free pie dough in various styles of pie in the recipe portion of this post.
 No matter how you choose to bake it, just know that you’ll end up with the best gluten free pie crust — one with a buttery, almost shortbread-like texture that holds up beautifully to most any filling.

-Be sure to come back later to see the Gluten Free, Sugar Free Coconut Cream Pie that I make with my best gluten free pie crust!
+Be sure to come back later to see the Gluten Free, Sugar Free Coconut Cream Pie that I make with the best gluten free pie crust!